CBO projects virus impact could trim GDP by $15.7 trillion

 “Business closures and social distancing measures are expected to curtail consumer spending, while the recent drop in energy prices is projected to severely reduce U.S. investment in the energy sector,” CBO Director Philip Swagel said in a letter.

-“Recent legislation will, in CBO’s assessment, partially mitigate the deterioration in economic conditions,” Swagel said in the letter to Senate Democratic Leader Chuck Schumer and Sen. Bernie Sanders, I-Vt.
-The two had requested the information as a way to bring pressure on Republicans to follow the lead of the House and pass more economic relief.
+“Recent legislation will, in CBO’s assessment, partially mitigate the deterioration in economic conditions,” Swagel said in the letter to Sens.
+Chuck Schumer, D-N.Y., and Bernie Sanders, I-Vt.
+The two had requested the information as a way to pressure Republicans to follow the lead of the House and pass more economic relief.

 “Last week we learned that over 40 million Americans lost their jobs as a result of this horrific pandemic,” Schumer and Sanders said in a joint statement.
 “Today, the CBO tells us that if current trends continue, we will see a jaw-dropping $16 trillion reduction in economic growth over the next decade.”

-Schumer and Sanders said Republicans should stop blocking legislation to provide more assistance given that 40 million workers have lost their jobs already due to the shutdowns that have sent the economy spiraling downward.
+Schumer and Sanders said Republicans should stop blocking legislation to provide more assistance given that 40 million workers have lost their jobs already.

 “In order to avoid the risk of another Great Depression, the Senate must act with a fierce sense of urgency,” Schumer and Sanders said.